 2. Body Scan

 A body scan is a “check-in” with your body to see how each part is feeling, without interpretation or judgment.
 Beginning with one foot, tense and relax the muscles and note how it feels.
 Is it sore?
 Cold?
 Don’t respond to the feeling, just note it and move on.
 Move on to your other foot, ankles, lower legs, thighs, hips, and so on, until you have checked in with every part of your body.
-At some point, you will find that your body begins to feel heavy and relaxed into the bed; you might even nod off before you get to every part.
+At some point, you will find that your body begins to feel heavy and relaxed in the bed; you might even nod off before you get to every part.
 That’s okay.
 If, at any point, other thoughts intrude, simply acknowledge them and continue focusing on your body scan.

 Another variation of this mindfulness technique is to imagine your body feeling heavy.
 Starting with your feet, imagine that each part is so heavy that you can’t lift it on your own.
 Work our way around your body until every part is relaxed; again, you may fall asleep before you reach your head.
 You can also visualize “switching off” each body part, as you might while turning off a series of light switches in a building.
 Starting with your feet, imagine powering down each part for rest.